 - In a small mixing bowl combine, soy sauce, chicken stock, oyster sauce and ¼ cup cornstarch.
 Whisk to combine.
 Pour ingredients into the wok and cook over medium heat until thick.
 Add salt pepper to taste.
 If mixture is too thick, add 1 tablespoon water at a time until desired consistency is reached.

-- Drizzle hot gravy over the cooked Egg Foo Yung.
+Drizzle hot gravy over the cooked Egg Foo Yung.
 Sprinkle with sesame seeds and chopped green onion tops.
 Enjoy this meal with steamed rice.
 Adapted from Anne Stone (my moms recipe)

 I posted my recipe for Egg Foo Young with Brussel Sprouts and leftover pork last year.
 If you're wondering why the dish doesn't look like the traditional Chinese style pancakes, I'm was recovering from shoulder surgery.
 As it turns out, flipping a full size omelet shaped breakfast with the use of only one good arm is more difficult than I expected.
 The final dish was delicious, but looks more like an Egg Foo Yung scramble.